-Using this approach, I led a large organization to 400% top-line improvement in a flat, saturated market – profitably growing the business to well over $80 million with over 700 employees at 8 location in 5 states.
+Using this approach, I led a large organization to 400% top-line improvement in a flat, saturated market – profitably growing the business to well over $80 million with over 700 employees.

-Even more amazing, because this approach kept us well organized and focused, I was able to effectively lead from a remote location, rather than spend all of my waking hours in the office, allowing me to enjoy more of the simple pleasures in life – like spending more time with the kids.
+Additionally, because this approach kept us well organized, focused, and communicating effectively, I was able to remotely lead multiple locations scattered across 5 states, allowing me to enjoy more of the simple pleasures in life – like spending less time traveling from one location to the next and more time with the kids.

 This experience led to writing the book, Business is ART, describing the approach, and, ultimately, to the development of Plan Canvas, making following it even simpler.